itsallcode/white-rabbit/README.md

     pmsmart.baseurl = http://my-pmsmart.example.com
     ```

+3. In pm-smart open the week view ("Wochenansicht") and add favorites for all projects you use.
+The export will only work for projects added as favorite.
-3. Start the export in WhiteRabbit:
+4. Start the export in WhiteRabbit:

     1. Select the month that you want to export
     2. Select menu Reports > Project report